yukatan/commangular/README.md

 ###The command config object

-To allow some command execution configuration, you can pass to the create function an object with some properties inside.
-At this moment there is just one property you can set in the config object but there will be more properties in the future.
+To setup the command execution, you can send to the create function an object with some properties inside.
+At this moment there is just one property you can set in the config object, but there will be more properties in the future.

 Available properties :